 The Foundling Hospital was founded in London in the eighteenth century as a non-profit organization that took care of foundlings, deserted or abandoned child of unknown parentage.
 Created by Captain Thomas Coram, the hospital was generously funded by artist William Hogarth and composer George Frideric Handel, two men who set the template for how the arts can support philanthropy.
 Today, the Foundling Museum explores the history of the Foundling Hospital, which continues to this day as children’s charity Coram.
 Through a dynamic program of exhibitions and events, the Foundling Museum celebrates the ways in which artists of all disciplines have helped improve children’s lives for almost three centuries.

-Bringing the Museum to the 21st century
+Bringing the Museum to the 21stcentury

 When Finance Director Nigel Cudlipp joined the Foundling Museum in 2013, he realized that the systems and processes in use were outdated and underperforming.
 The staff needed to spend more time focusing on the museum’s visitors, and less time working on cumbersome systems.
 Nigel started looking into solutions that could save staff time by reducing manual processes.

 LS One and Microsoft Dynamics NAV